stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

-As a member of the Sherlock community, you're also automatically subscribed to the [sherlock-announce][url_sha_ml] mailing-list, which is only used by the SRCC team to send important announcements about Sherlock,
+As a member of the Sherlock community, you're also automatically subscribed to the [sherlock-announce][url_sha_ml] mailing-list, which is only used by the Stanford Research Computing team to send important announcements about Sherlock.

 ### Onboarding sessions